tellytv/telly/README.md

   Base-Address = "0.0.0.0:6077"   # Set this to the IP address of the machine telly runs on Listen-Address = "0.0.0.0:6077" # this can stay as-is

-#[SchedulesDirect]           # If you have a Schedules Direct account, UNCOMMENT THIS SECTION and fill in details
+#[SchedulesDirect]           # If you have a Schedules Direct account, fill in details and then
+                             # UNCOMMENT THIS SECTION
 #  Username = ""             # This is under construction; Vader is the only provider
 #  Password = ""             # that works with it fully at this time

 [[Source]]
-  Name = ""                 # Name is optional and is used mostly for logging purposes Provider = "Vaders"       # named providers currently supported are "Vaders", "area51", "Iris" Username = ""
+  Name = ""                 # Name is optional and is used mostly for logging purposes Provider = "Vaders"       # named providers currently supported are "Vaders", "area51", "Iris" Username = "YOUR_IPTV_USERNAME"
-  Password = ""
+  Password = "YOUR_IPTV_PASSWORD"
   Filter = "Sports|Premium Movies|United States.*|USA"
-  FilterKey = "group-title" # FilterKey normally defaults to whatever the provider file says is best, otherwise you must set this.
+  FilterKey = "group-title" # FilterKey normally defaults to whatever the provider file says is best,
+                            # otherwise you must set this.
   FilterRaw = false         # FilterRaw will run your regex on the entire line instead of just specific keys.
   Sort = "group-title"      # Sort will alphabetically sort your channels by the M3U key provided